NCAR/DART/guide/advice-for-new-collaborators.rst

 writes restart files before stopping.
-So running a model N timesteps forward vs. running N/2, stopping, writing restart files, starting, reading restart files, and finishing the last N/2 timesteps will usually not result in identical values.
+So running a model N timesteps forward vs. running N/2, stopping, writing restart files, starting, reading restart files, and finishing the last N/2 timesteps will may not result in identical values.
+Large changes suggest that the model is not a good candidate for a cycling DA system.

 The goal is to minimize the differences.
 This can require small or large changes to make the model behave as expected with repeated